BPhanuphong/Cat-breed-images-classification/README.md

 ![image](https://user-images.githubusercontent.com/80414593/197344505-ff4957f1-346b-49a8-91ee-976aa75ef7f7.png)

 ## Convolutional Neural Network BackBones :bone: : <a name="bb"></a>
 The data is ready to use, Now we will start pre-trained model part.
-We load the models with IMAGENET weight, **excluding** the latter part regarding the classifier because we will build the classifer part by ourself to make classifer fit with our cat dataset.
+We load the models with IMAGENET weight, **excluding** the latter part regarding the classifier because we will build the classifier part by ourselves to make a classifier fit with our cat dataset.

 1. Resnet50
 2. MobileNetv3 small
 3. VGG16